• Skip to primary navigation

 For the Pickled Carrots:

-• Place the carrot slices in your sterilised jar.
+• Place the carrot slices in your sterilised warm jar and top with the pickling liquid.
+Seal with the lid immediately.

-• Can be consumed once cool, but best to leave for 24-48 hours for the flavours to develop.
+• The Spicy Pickled Carrots can be consumed once cool, but it is best to leave for 24-48 hours for the flavours to develop.

 Notes

-2. Ensure you use cooking salt or coarse sea salt, as regular table salt may contain caking agents and is much stronger.
+4. Coarse sea salt: ensure you use cooking salt or coarse sea salt.
+Regular table salt may contain anti-caking agents and is much stronger.

-3. Non-reactive saucepans are those which are ceramic, stainless steel, glass or enamelled cookware.
+5. Non-reactive saucepans: are those which are ceramic, stainless steel, glass or enamelled cookware.
 Copper, iron and aluminium pans are reactive.
-Acidic foods, such as vinegar may take on a metallic taste and discolour if cooked in such pans.
+Acidic foods, such as vinegar or lemons, may take on a metallic taste and discolour if cooked in such pans.

 Nutrition Estimate: